btimby/thumbnailer/README.md

 The conversion server can receive jobs via either a POST or GET request.

-A POST is expected to provide a Content-Type header indicated the document format.
+A POST is expected to provide a Content-Type header indicateing the document format.
 The request body should contain the document itself.

 A GET request should provide a URL that is accessible to the conversion server.
 That is, the URL